Australian Skydive Licenses Explained

 3. Land within 30m of the designated target in landing area 10x times, unassisted.

-Our ‘A-License’ Package is designed to included all you need to obtain your license, with accommodation and food inclusive.
+Our ‘A’-Licence Package is designed to included all you need to obtain your licence, with accommodation and food inclusive with some of the packages.

-What you are licensed to do with an A license + Completed B Licence coached jumps:
+What you are licensed to do with an ‘A’ Licence + Completed ‘B’:

 You’ve got the basics down pat, now it’s time to skydive with up to 3 others (Exit the aircraft and free-fall with up to 3 other skydivers)